-- Source server-The source server can be a physical or virtual server running any of the following operating systems. - Windows 2008 R2 Service Pack 1 or later - Windows 2012 or Windows 2012 R2 - Server Core is supported with the following caveats. - Server Core 2008 R2 SP1, Server Core 2012, and Server Core 2012 R2 are supported.
+- Source server-The source server can be a physical or virtual server running any of the following operating systems. - Windows 2008 R2 Service Pack 1 or later - Windows 2012 or Windows 2012 R2 - Windows 2016 (Support is for data only protection and is for the primary operating system features available in Windows 2012.
+New operating system features specific to Windows 2016, such as Nano Server, Windows Containers, and so on, are not supported.) - Server Core is supported with the following caveats. - Server Core 2008 R2 SP1, Server Core 2012, and Server Core 2012 R2 are supported.
 However, Server Core 2008 and Server Core 2008 R2 with no service packs are not supported. - If you are recovering a full server image of a Server Core server, your recovery server must be the same Server Core version. - DNS updates are not supported for Server Core servers. - Target repository server-The target server can be any physical or virtual Windows 2008 R2 Service Pack 1 or later, Windows 2012, or Windows 2012 R2 operating system. - Recovery server-The recovery server for a data protection job can be any operating system from the source server list above.
 The recovery server for a full server protection job can also be any operating system from the source server list above, however, keep in mind that a recovery server may be in that list but may not be suitable to stand-in for a source in the event of a source failure.
 See Target compatibility on page 11 for additional information regarding an appropriate recovery server for a full server protection job. - File system-Double-Take supports the NTFS file system.
 FAT, FAT32, and ReFS are not supported.
-For detailed information on other file system capabilities, see Mirroring and replication capabilities on page 13. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
+For detailed information on other file system capabilities, see Mirroring and replication capabilities on page 13. - Boot mode-The boot mode can be EFI/UEFI or BIOS. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 The amount depends on your operating system version and ranges from 350-500 MB.